 Natural Resources Law Faculty & Staff

-As Academic Chair and ASL’s first Street Memorial Distinguished Visitor in Real Estate Law, Justice Elizabeth A. McClanahan is leading efforts to establish a nationally recognized natural resources curriculum and academic program.
+Justice Elizabeth A. McClanahan serves as Academic Chair and ASL’s first Street Memorial Distinguished Visitor in Real Estate Law.
 She was the 1994 El Paso Fellow at the University of Colorado Natural Resources Law Center.
 She has served as Virginia’s chief deputy attorney general, as a judge on the Virginia Court of Appeals for eight years, and was elevated in 2011 to the Virginia Supreme Court.

 Program Counsel Daniel H. Caldwell, Esq., joined ASL’s Natural Resources Law Program in January 2012, after 34 years of practice.
 His representation included mineral and energy clients on general corporate and transactional issues in both state and federal court.
 As counsel to the Program, he oversees the implementation and administration of the Program.